Photo by Innerbody Research

 Sunfiber is a branded prebiotic that provides soluble fiber to your system.
 It’s low FODMAP (low in fermentable oligosaccharides, disaccharides, monosaccharides, and polyols), meaning it’s suitable for those with IBS, IBD, and other sensitivities to FODMAPs.
 This, alongside Sunfiber’s other benefits, helps it absorb quickly without causing bloating or excess gas.

-These are good bacteria that can create lactic acid and help to prevent diarrhea and bloating.47 Bifidobacterium bifidum is a recent addition to the Bio Complete 3 formula; Gundry MD doesn’t advertise the balance between it and Bacillus coagulans or state either bacterium’s quantity in colony-forming units (CFU), a widely accepted measurement of probiotic material in the industry.
+These are good bacteria that can create lactic acid and help prevent diarrhea and bloating.47 Bifidobacterium bifidum is a recent addition to the Bio Complete 3 formula; Gundry MD doesn’t advertise the balance between it and Bacillus coagulans or state either bacterium’s quantity in colony-forming units (CFU), a widely accepted measurement of probiotic material in the industry.
 We were able to pry enough information from company reps to learn that there are 2 billion CFU of ProDura in the blend, but Gundry did not provide the CFU for its other probiotic.

 Bio Complete 3 also contains maltodextrin, a simple carbohydrate that converts to glucose and preserves the supplement, increasing its shelf life.